 Situated near the geographic center of North Carolina, Randolph Community College lies adjacent to the ancient mountains in the area known as the Uwharries.
-This main campus located in Asheboro is just south of the interchange of Highways 220, 64 and 49 at the McDowell Road Exit.
+This main campus is located in Asheboro at the McDowell Road exit of Highway 220 Bypass/I73/I74, just south of the interchange with Highways 64 and 49.
 It is 26 miles south of Greensboro, North Carolina, and Interstate Highways 40 and 85, making it accessible from all parts of the state.

 The College is located in an area with a rich tradition.
 Arts and crafts are preserved both commercially and individually.
 Today people see the same mountains and streams and pass the same locations of homesteads, mills, churches and schools that were known to the people of 1799.
 Asheboro, with a population of 25,012, is the home of the North Carolina Zoological Park located off U.S. 64, 5 miles southeast of Asheboro.
 Countywide, the College draws from a population base of 141,752.

-Randolph Community College’s 40-acre main campus in Asheboro includes 13 buildings.
+Randolph Community College’s 40-acre main campus in Asheboro is located at 629 Industrial Park Avenue.
 The original building, constructed in 1962 with additions in 1968, 1972, and 1995, is known as the Administration/Education Center.
-In addition to a centralized administrative service, this building contains many classrooms, labs, and shops, as well as a 30,000-square-foot photography studio, the business office, the Continuing Education offices, the Small Business Center, and the JobLink Career Center.
+In addition to a centralized administrative service, this building contains many classrooms, labs, and shops, as well as a 30,000-square-foot photography studio, the business office, and the JobLink Career Center.

-The Basic Skills Programs area is located in the Administration/Education Center, Asheboro Campus.
-Professional assistance for Basic Skills students is available Monday – Thursday, 8 a.m. – 9 p.m., and Friday, 8 a.m. – 3 p.m. and at the Archdale Center in Archdale.
+The College and Career Readiness programs area is located in the Administration/Education Center, Asheboro Campus.
+Professional assistance for College and Career Readiness students is available Monday – Thursday, 8 a.m. – 9 p.m., and Friday, 8 a.m. – 3 p.m. and at the Archdale Center in Archdale.

-The Basic Skills Programs area offers assessment of each student’s skills in reading, language, and math prior to placement in an appropriate course of study.
+The College and Career Readiness area offers assessment of each student’s skills in reading, language, and math prior to placement in an appropriate course of study.
 Each student is counseled concerning the various classes that are available and takes an active part in deciding on an instructional plan that will help him/her attain individual educational goals.

-A variety of programs is available to help adults learn, whether their goal is to learn to read and perform mathematical computations, to complete high school by taking the Adult High School Diploma program or the GED tests, or just to brush up on their skills.
-Other programs include English as a Second Language classes for those who need to learn to speak, read, and write in English; and Compensatory Education classes to help adults with intellectual disabilities to become more independent and to maintain employment.
+A variety of programs is available to help adults learn, whether their goal is to learn to read and perform mathematical computations, to complete high school by taking the Adult High School Diploma program or the Adult Secondary Education classes, or just to brush up on their skills.
+Other programs include English for Speakers of Other Languages classes for those who need to learn to speak, read, and write in English; and Compensatory Education classes to help adults with intellectual disabilities to become more independent and to maintain employment.
 A variety of instructional approaches is used by the staff to meet the wide range of educational needs of adults.
 The counselor on duty will assist with helping adults get started in a course of their choosing.